psycopg/psycopg2/doc/src/advanced.rst

     >>> wait(aconn)
     >>> acurs = aconn.cursor()

-Notice that there are a few other requirements to be met in order to have a completely non-blocking connection attempt: see the libpq documentation for
+Note that there are a few other requirements to be met in order to have a completely non-blocking connection attempt: see the libpq documentation for
 |PQconnectStart|_.